Roses are Red, Violets are Blue, Lemons are Yellow and Some Hockey Cards are Too!Dan Image-Flower

-As non of us were looking to do aerials in this kind of weather (attach them to roofs or throw balls) the game commenced with captain John Gourd opting to go against the wind in the first half (he must have had a cunning plan).
+As none of us were looking to do aerials in this kind of weather (attach them to roofs or throw balls) the game commenced with captain John Gourd opting to go against the wind in the first half (he must have had a cunning plan).

 From the off Bourne Deeping were clearly a well drilled side and had South on the defensive for some time.

 The ball comes out, the wind takes it (Jan’s offer to put a finger on the ball to stop it moving was considered but rejected).
 JJ launched the sprawling ball, but unfortunately it strikes an Bourne player.
-Short corner 2.
+Short corner two.

 Dave Monck pushed the ball out (some of his best work of the day), the ball once again is half stopped.
 JJ doesn’t launch this one, rather tickles it towards the goal.
-The keeper is clearly completely shocked by this slow ponderous ball coming straight at him, and is helpless to react as it goes straight through his legs.
-2-2.
+The keeper is clearly completely shocked by this slow, ponderous ball coming straight at him, and is helpless to react as it goes straight through his legs.
+Two-two.
 The win is here for the taking.

 Both sides continued to press with South having the better opportunities.
 Another JJ short corner (this one going like a rocket) just missed the post.

 Dan Image-Flower then let his frustrations get the better of him and in an unprecedented show of emotion cast his stick away and was asked to sit down by the umpire to calm down.